qgindi/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 Editor draws horizontal lines at the end of each function and type definition.

 ### Snippets
-The autocompletion list also contains snippets.
+The autocompletion list also contains [snippets](xref:snippets).
 For example the **outSnippet** inserts code `print.it();` when you type `out` and space or `Tab` or `Enter` or click it.
+Some snippets are in the **Surround** menu.

 ### Images in code
-Whenever code contains a string or comment that looks like an image file path or image embedded in code (`image:...`, usually hidden text), editor draws the image at the left.
+If a code line contains a string or comment with a file path, embedded image (screenshot, `"image:"`) or `"*icon"`, editor draws the image at the left.
+Also captures screenshots when recording etc. Embedded image data usually is hidden.

 This feature can be enabled/disabled with the toolbar button.

 ### Format code
 The **Format document/selection** commands insert/remove spaces, indentation and newlines to make code uniformly formatted.
 See also **Options > Code editor > Formatting**.